devopswroclaw/devopswroclaw/ideas_for_presentations.md

 ####Already presented####
 - Chef for Windows automation – P.R.@IBM
-- DevOps tools deployed in cloud – P.K.
+- DevOps tools deployed in cloud – P.K.@Ocado
 - From Monolith to uServices (working title) – D.A.@Gigaset
 - DevOps security – B.Ł.
+- Introduction to Mesos and Marathon – M.Ł.@Opera
+- Linux, Docker and GitLabCI CI – Ł.H.@RST
+- systemd primer: bin, unit-files, nspawn, journald and sd-notify for systemd application integration – M.L.@Ocado

 Talks we would like to hear
 ===========================